 LUNCH: Grab a quick, gourmet lunch (and tip back a few cold ones) at Heinen’s Downtown Cleveland inside the former Cleveland Trust Rotunda Building, an architectural masterpiece of the early 20th century.
 Step outside onto on the corner of Euclid Avenue and East Ninth Street, however, and you might imagine an edge-of-your-seat action film unfolding before your eyes.
 This location was featured in the 2007 blockbuster "Spider-Man 3" in which Spider-Man is dragged from an armored truck leading to a destructive attack scene.

 AFTERNOON: Spend the afternoon in Downtown Cleveland.
 If, when standing on the newly revived Public Square, you suddenly feel the urge to defend the world from an alien army, we’ll understand.
-After all, that was a scene from "The Avengers," which required the area to be transformed into Stuttgart, Germany during filming.
+After all, that was a scene from "The Avengers," which doubled as Stuttgart, Germany for a pivotal scene with the film's villain, Loki, whose lair was housed underneath the labyrinthine Superior Viaduct.

 Trip Planning FTW

 Who are you going to ask for the inside scoop on your visit to Cleveland?
-That guy outside the convenience store?
-Or, the destination experts?
-Request to receive an Official Visitors Guide here.
+That guy outside the convenience store or the destination experts?
+Check out the Cleveland Visitor Insider Guide here.